scrawlon/scrawlon.github.io/_posts/2015-07-06-writing-on-glass.md

 *   Pen accuracy: The screen suffers the same issues as the other Thinkpad.
 It doesn't pick up the pen strokes as well as the Samsung Slate.
 *   The pen: This has the exact same pen as the Thinkpad S1 Yoga.
 It's small and uncomfortable to hold.
-*   Charger: The tablet has to be turned off to charge, probably because micro USB can't handle the power.
-Fortunately, the battery charges fairly quickly.

 ## Now the Easy Part...